 HMRC - IPT07805 - Purpose And Outline Of This Section

+Purpose and outline of this section

-IPT07800 deals with the transitional arrangements for a change in IPT rate and is - except where stated - relevant for all changes in tax rates (past and future For details of the higher rate of IPT see IPT04900.
+IPT07800 deals with the transitional arrangements for a change in IPT rate and is - except where stated - relevant for all changes in tax rates (past and future).
+For details of the higher rate of IPT see IPT04900.

 There are also anti-forestalling arrangements, which are designed to stop insurers or their customers from avoiding tax by making advance payments in respect of insurance contracts commencing before a rate increase, or buying several years of cover in advance.
 These are outlined in IPT07840, IPT07845, IPT07850, IPT07855 and IPT07860 and in Notice IPT 1.